-The lockers look intimidating if you can't read Hangul, but they're built for visitors.
-The screen has an English button, foreign cards work, and nobody asks for ID.
+Luggage storage in Seoul runs on coin lockers, and they look intimidating if you can't read Hangul, but they're built for visitors.
+The screen has an English button and nobody asks for ID.
+Payment is the one step worth planning for — more on that below.
 Here's the whole thing, start to finish.

 Do you need Korean to use a locker?